Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-His numerous crimes include a fondness of riding his advisers like horses and constructing a wine lake filled with naked men and women for his favourite consort.
+His numerous crimes include a fondness of riding his advisers like horses, and constructing a wine lake filled with naked men and women for his favorite consort.
 According to Zhou Dynasty records dating several centuries later, Xie’s horrific rule eventually saw many of the kingdoms he held suzerainty over rallying under the Kingdom of Shang.

 2. Di Xin (帝辛)

 Actual name 受德 (Shoude).
 Reigned 1075 BC to 1046 BC.

 Napoleon Bonaparte once remarked that “history is the version of past events that people have decided to agree upon.”
 This might be so in the case of Di Xin, the last emperor of the Shang Dynasty.
 Otherwise also known as Shang Zhou Wang (商纣王).

 Immortalized in the literary epic The Investiture of the Gods, Di Xin was described as a foul-natured tyrant hopelessly bewitched by Da Ji (妲己), the human form of a nine-tailed vixen.
 Under Da Ji’s wicked influence, Di Xin indulged in a great variety of immoral activities, sins such as constructing the Wine Pool and Meat Forest (酒池肉林, jiu chi rou lin), a large wine lake with an island on which meat skewers were suspended from trees.

 He also allegedly devised various brutal execution methods, and was said to be sexually aroused by them.
 The most notorious of these methods was the “Cannon Burning Punishment.”
 A hollow bronze cylinder would be heated till red hot, while a victim is tied naked to it.